 Pennsylvania's 5 Year Child and Family Services Plan

 Funding for child welfare services through Title IV-B Part 1 is distributed to county child and youth agencies in each of the commonwealth's 67 counties.
 Those county agencies then fund the services that are within the state-specified guidelines.
-Eligible services include in-home services (excluding child protective services and general protective services), community-based and institutional services (excluding secure facilities) that are not funded with Temporary Assistance to Needy Families (TANF), Medicaid or Title IV-E funds.
+Eligible services include in-home services (excluding child protective services and general protective services) and community-based and institutional services (excluding secure facilities) that are not funded with Temporary Assistance to Needy Families (TANF), Medicaid or Title IV-E funds.

 Pennsylvania's Child Family Services Review